lib-static/lib-static.github.io/pages/about.md

 {:.mt-4 .mb-3}
 ## A Methodology

-Informed by the philosophy of minimal computing, the Lib-Static methodology centers digital infrastructure approaches around the unique needs, values, and opportunities of libraries and other GLAM organizations.
+Informed by the philosophy of minimal computing, the **Lib-Static methodology** centers digital infrastructure approaches around the unique needs, values, and opportunities of libraries and other GLAM organizations.
 Simply stated, Lib-Static approaches seek to apply the techniques of the modern static web to solve problems in the digital library ecosystem.
+{:.lead}

 It differs greatly from the predominant model for platform and tool building for libraries as it does not require complex infrastructure nor extensive IT staffing (or 3rd party vendors) to implement and maintain the systems put into use.
 Instead, the Lib-Static approach focuses on practical, sustainable workflows using data-driven static web templates hosted on simplified infrastructure while leveraging (and building) the inhouse specialized skills of librarians in metadata, data, and organization.